← All AI Agents & Tool Use modules

 name = store.get("user_name") # recall it later, after it left the window

-A real "memory" is fancier — embeddings let the agent recall by meaning rather than an exact key (the vectors from Course 2 and Course 5) — but the idea is identical: a store that outlives the context window.
+Production memory systems are more elaborate — vector embeddings enable the agent to retrieve by semantic similarity rather than by exact key (the vector representations introduced in Course 2 and Course 5) — but the underlying principle is identical: a persistent store that outlives the context window.

 Check your understanding